trevorswan11/CWRU/README.md

 # CWRU
 Work from courses I've taken at CWRU.
 If, for some reason, you want to clone this full repository, use the command, `git clone --recursive https://github.com/trevorswan11/CWRU.git`.
+I do not recommend this as the full repository is very large.
+Also, please read the disclaimer at the end of this file!

 ## Semesters
 ### Fall 2023